oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

 ## Methods for model weight downloads

 ### Direct Download

+If you are choosing to download the model directly from source repository at container startup time, you will need to configure a VCN with access to internet.
+Create a subnet for the model deployment
+  * Go to the [Virtual Cloud Network](https://cloud.oracle.com/networking/vcns) in your Tenancy
+  * Select one of your existing VCNs
+  * Click on `Create subnet` button
+  * Specify a name
+  * As `Subnet type` select `Regional`
+  * As IP CIDR block set `10.0.32.0/19`
+  * Under `Route Table` select the routing table for private subnet
+  * Under `Subnet Access` select `Private Subnet`
+  * Click on `Create Subnet` to create it

 The model will be downloaded at container startup time, we just need to provide authentication token to connect to model repository.
 Follow below steps to host the token:
 * Create a file called `token` in the same folder and store your Hugging Face user access token inside, which you can locate under your [Hugging Face Setting](https://huggingface.co/settings/tokens)